-Norden Camp offers urbanites from around the world the rare opportunity to experience authentic Tibetan culture, community and traditions in complete comfort.
+Norden Camp offers urbanites from around the world the rare opportunity to experience authentic Tibetan culture in complete comfort.
 Managed by and for the benefit of grassland nomads, Norden Camp operates sustainably, without compromising the existing Tibetan Buddhist culture or our spectacular natural environment.
-Located at 3,200 meters (10,500 feet) above sea level, Norden Camp is situated 20 minutes out of Labrang, the famous Tibetan monastic town in the Tibetan Autonomous Kenlho Prefecture, Gansu Province, China.
-The 11-hectare site borders a meandering river and is home to gazelles, hares, marmots and foxes, and visited by a vibrant array of migratory birds.
+Located at 3,200 meters (10,500 feet) above sea level, Norden Camp is situated 20 minutes outside of Labrang, the famous Tibetan monastic town in the Tibetan Autonomous Kanlho Prefecture, Gansu Province, China.
+The 11 hectare (27 acre) site borders a meandering river and is home to gazelles, hares, marmots and foxes, and visited by a vibrant array of migratory birds.

-Norden Cuisine is based on the local pastoral lifestyle and the food derived from it, developing an innovative, culturally conscious cuisine rooted in tradition suitable for both meat lovers and vegetarians.
-The menu is based on local seasonal products.
+Norden Cuisine is based on the local pastoral lifestyle and the food derived from it.
+Ours is an innovative, culturally conscious menu rooted in tradition, based on local seasonal products, and suitable for meat lovers and vegetarians alike.
 The area is untouched by development and the food that emanates from the pasture is organic by default.
-The milk from dris, (female yaks), grazing in areas teeming with medicinal plants is known for its high nutritional value and reduced lactose content and is the source of healthy and delicious butter, yogurt and cream.
-The pasture in summer abounds in local herbs, and mushrooms that can be collected daily and added to the menu.
-Bread is baked in traditional mud brick ovens and noodles are hand pulled and fresh at every meal, cut in different shapes according the recipes.
+The milk from dris (female yaks) grazing in areas teeming with medicinal plants is known for its high nutritional value and reduced lactose content; it is the source of our healthy and delicious butter, yogurt and cream.
+The pasture in summer abounds in local herbs and mushrooms that can be collected daily and added to the menu.
+Bread is baked in traditional mud brick ovens and noodles are hand pulled and fresh at every meal.

-Whether you are a seasoned yogi or a newcomer, experience meditation and yoga at the heart of Tibetan Buddhism immersed in the vast grasslands.
-With the picturesque Plateau as your backdrop and the gentle nearby stream as your soundtrack, Norden’s mindfulness instructor, Renée Kimmel, will guide you through peaceful yoga, meditation, and mindfulness experiences.
-During your journey visit Labrang Monastery - one of the most important and largest monasteries in all of Tibet, visit nomadic families and get a glimpse of their daily lives (even try your hand at yak-riding!), explore the Plateau on horseback, and enjoy Norden's on-site amenities like the Sauna, massage, and nightly bon-fires.
+Whether you are a seasoned yogi or a beginner, experience meditation and yoga at the heart of Tibetan Buddhism.
+With the picturesque plateau as your backdrop and the gentle nearby stream as your soundtrack, Norden’s mindfulness instructor, Renée Kimmel, will guide you through peaceful yoga, meditation, and mindfulness practices.
+During your journey visit Labrang Monastery - one of the most important and largest monasteries in all of Tibet - visit nomadic families and get a glimpse of their daily lives, even try your hand at riding a yak!
+You can also explore the plateau on horseback, and enjoy Norden's on-site amenities like the sauna, massage, and nightly bonfires.

 On Day 4 we make the 2.5 hour journey to the remote village of Zorge Ritoma and Norlha Textiles.
 Norlha, Norden's sister organization, is a groundbreaking social enterprise and one of the few luxury brands in the world merging cultural and environmental sustainability with the most sophisticated and enduring style.
-Norlha is internationally known for its innovation with yak textiles and its inclusion of local nomads in the whole process of transforming the yak.
-Tour Norlha's atelier, Zorge Ritoma village, and join in cultural exchange programs with Norlha's local employees.
+Norlha is internationally known for its innovation with yak textiles and its inclusion of local nomads in the entire process of transforming the yak.
+Tour Norlha's atelier and the village of Zorge Ritoma, and participate in a cultural exchange program with Norlha's employees.

-Norden Travel and Norlha Textiles' mission is to generate sustainable employment for former nomads while offering exceptional, uniquely Tibetan experiences and products.
-With nomadism on the decline and in a fragile state, Tibetans are left with no choice but to move into the large cities searching for work.
-Norlha and Norden's employment and skills training allows these Tibetans and their families to stay in their home villages, keep their traditions, and give to the world a product and experience they are proud of.
-Your participation in the retreat directly supports these initiatives.
+Our mission at Norden Travel and Norlha Textiles is to generate sustainable employment for former nomads while offering exceptional, uniquely Tibetan experiences and products.
+With nomadism in decline and in an increasingly precarious state, many Tibetans are left with no choice but to move into the large cities in search of work.
+The training and employment provided at Norden and Norlha allow these Tibetans and their families to stay in their home villages, keep their traditions, and do work they can be proud of.
+Your participation in the retreat directly supports these important initiatives.